So I wrote about my first chemo, it was raw and honest and ‘my’ experience.

 I’m still in the cancer stage.
 There’s no putting this experience behind me, I’ve just gone to six monthly appointments but I’m in the chemo ward every single month for implants to suppress hormones.
 I’m also still seeing my plastic surgeon and have upcoming surgeries this year.
 But hey I’m here and look at me…loving life!

-I get why people put it behind them and get on with life, I don’t know if I ever will.
+I get why people put it behind them and get on with life, but to be honest I don’t know if I ever will.
+Sure I don’t have cancer now but…

 When my brain gets fuddled or my eyesight goes funny…cancer is there.